jhhernandez/ngtemplate-loader/README.md

 # AngularJS Template loader for [webpack](http://webpack.github.io/)

 Includes your AngularJS templates into your webpack Javascript Bundle.
 Pre-loads the AngularJS template cache to remove initial load times of templates.
+This fork works for versions of html-loader>=1.0.0.

 ngTemplate loader does not minify or process your HTML at all, and instead uses the standard loaders such as [html-loader](https://github.com/webpack-contrib/html-loader) or [raw-loader](https://github.com/webpack-contrib/raw-loader).
 This gives you the flexibility to pick and choose your HTML loaders.

 ## Install

-`npm install ngtemplate-loader --save-dev`
+`npm install @jhhernandez/ngtemplate-loader --save-dev`

 ## Usage